layer5io/docs/content/en/meshmap/designer/comments/_index.md

 ### Utilize Mentions

 Easily draw the attention of relevant team members by tagging them in your comment.
-To activate this, type @ in the comment box and a list of your team members will appear then you can select who you want to mention.
+To activate this, type <code style="color:#00b39f">@</code> in the comment box and a list of your team members will appear then you can select who you want to mention.
 This ensures that the right people are notified and can contribute to the discussion.

 ### Comment on Specific Elements